It’s time for us—all of us—to become stronger, louder allies and create an inclusive and accepting society for everyone.

 Becoming an ally to transgender and non-binary people is an ongoing process.
-Use our tips will provide you with a starting place as you learn more about gender identities and presentations, and how to become an even better ally.
+Using our tips will provide you with a starting place as you learn more about gender identities and presentations and how to become an even better ally.

 1. Don’t tolerate disrespect